Overbooking compensation: all you need to know thanks to AirHelp

 First, we check your flight details to see if your overbooking compensation qualifies.
-Only involuntary boarding denials are covered.
+Only involuntary boarding denials are covered and are eligible for airline denied boarding compensation.
 If you show up late, or without your passport, it’s your own fault.

 Do not volunteer to give up your seat in exchange for vouchers or perks.